I’ve got good news for you today: You can create new neural pathways until the day you die.

 Bonus Tip: If you can partake in activities and goals that immerse the motor, auditory and visual parts of your brain, it’s like a full-body brain workout where you’re more likely to engage your corpus callosum.
 This’ll increase your bridged connections between your left brain and right brain.
 Which means, you’ll become better at solving complex problems, have better coordination, and ultimately, increase your neuroplasticity.

 To help you set meaningful goals for yourself, evaluate your energy level across these five core categories I like to call the 5 Rings of Retirement.
 Ask yourself where you are and where you want to be within each of these areas of your life:

 - Community – your social interaction level within your community; whether it’s your friends, family, neighbors, colleagues or even strangers, your social interaction is so important to your health and overall well-being.

 - Growth – experiences, people and activities that challenge you; some questions to ponder: How can you create a new and exciting experience for yourself?
 What have you always been curious about learning?
 What do you want to accomplish so that you have no regrets in life?
 What have you had to lock away in a hope chest because life got in the way?

 - Giving back – whether it’s leaving a legacy, donating or volunteering your time and skills, giving back is good for your mental, emotional and physical health.
 Volunteerism can fill your need to be needed and give you a sense of purpose, even if it’s giving practical help to your family and neighbors.

 - Health – this includes of course diet and exercise, and also your mental and emotional health; where do you put healthy habits on your priority list?

-Out of these four core categories to successful aging, complete the following exercise:
+Out of these five core categories to successful aging, answer: